Our capacity building programmes with KCS network members have a direct impact on the lives of children, as these case studies show.

 Some quick facts

-- Keeping Children Safe was established in 2001 specifically help to protect children from abuse
+- Keeping Children Safe was established in 2001 specifically to help organisations make sure that children in their care are safe from abuse

-- We have over 80 member organisations and counting, including some in the world’s worst conﬂict and crisis zones
+- We have almost 100 member organisations in our global network, both very large and very small, including some working in the world’s worst conﬂict and crisis zones

 - We work across all sectors, with all types and sizes of organisations to end child abuse